saadeghi/daisyui/README.md

   Concepts
 </summary>

-> **Typography, spacing, layout**
+> **spacing, layout, Typography**
   You will handle these with Tailwind classes.
 We suggest using the official [Tailwind Typography ↗︎](https://github.com/tailwindlabs/tailwindcss-typography) plugin
 > **Colors and theming**
-  You should ditch Tailwind's default and multi-purpose color set and set your custom set of colors for a DaisyUI project. ([Theming guide ↗︎][theming-url])
+  You should ditch Tailwind's general-purpose colors and add your custom set of colors for a DaisyUI project.
+(Why? 👉 [Theming guide ↗︎][theming-url])
 > **Components**
   (like button, card, etc...)
-DaisyUI will handle this, so you don't need to use many utility classes to build a button. you just use `.btn`
+DaisyUI will handle this, so you don't need to use many utility classes to build a button.
+Just use `.btn`

 </details>